oscar-system/GAP_pkg/GAP_pkg_walrus/README.md

 # GAP_pkg_walrus

-This is generated wrapper package for the GAP package walrus 0.9991.
+This is a generated Julia wrapper package for the GAP package walrus 0.9991.

 ## Issues